-Now, draw another bird, either in the same direction or facing the opposite way, just above the first bird.
+Draw another bird, either in the same direction or facing the opposite way, just above the first bird.
 Okay, now here is the trick: tell the kids to “jump” over any lines they come in contact with.
-For example: if they are drawing the belly of the second bird and they are about to “run” into the head of the first bird, lift up the pencil to “jump” over the line and then begin drawing again.
+If they are drawing the belly of the second bird and they are about to “run” into the head of the first bird, lift up the pencil to “jump” over the line and then begin drawing again.
 Of course, if this is challenging, here’s another plan of action….

 Alternative (better for younger kids)

-Just above the first bird, have the kids draw a second bird, but this time, completely ignore the first bird.
-If lines get in the way…forget ‘em!
+Just above the first bird, have the kids draw a second bird, but this time, completely ignore the first bird and overlap.
+If lines get in the way…forget ’em!
 Just go straight through them.

 You can see from the illustration above, that the birds all intersect one another.
-You can also see how confusing albeit fun, this can be!
+You can also see how confusing this can be!

 Do this step again for the third bird.